posted by Guest blogger - Larissa Olenicoff | 7 Comments

 Tirana is intense to say the least, but once you get familiar with the streets and realise no car or bus will ever stop for you EVER, you may find yourself liking it a lot.
 In some weird way it’s cosy and way more colourful than one would imagine a city to be after nearly fifty years of isolation from the rest of the world.
 Aside from being colourful, it’s also surprisingly green around the very centre where you can catch striking views of the nearby mountains on a clear day.

 Where to stay: Freddy's is another so-called ‘hostel’ that’s actually more of a small family-run hotel.
 As you might have guessed, Freddy is the one who runs the show and is always more than willing to help with whatever you need.
 There is not one bunk bed in there – just singles and doubles, and most rooms have an en suite bathroom and cable TV.
-I can’t forget to mention its excellent location - 5 minutes from Skanderberg Square and 10 minutes from Blloku.
+Freddy can also promise you an excellent location - 5 minutes from Skanderberg Square and 10 minutes from Blloku.

 In our hostelworld.com travel blog we bring you all the latest company news and information on new additions to the site including podcasts, videos and more.
 You'll also get inside information on a variety of destinations across the globe as they're visited by our travel editor and writers.